Independent Researcher and Trainer Darlene Wolnik offers:

 - The MADFeed — Nyapo’s Garden and the Terroir of MemoryMichael…

 Public Markets Book Club

-Tags2012 farm bill alternative food systems Anthony Flaccavento Australia BALLE book reviews CCFM Chicago Covington Crescent City Farmers Market Detroit Economic evaluation reports Environmental Working Group farm bill farmers Farmers market Farmers Market Coalition farmers markets farming on small acreage FirstGiving fisheries FMC FMNP FMPP food security food systems food system work Greenmarket Gulf Coast healthy food Isaac JAFSCD La Via Campesina local food local food systems Los Angeles Louisiana markets Mississippi MobileMarket app movies New Orleans New Orleans Jazz and Heritage Festival New York City New York Times NOFA-VT North Carolina NSAC NYT Ohio Oregon organic food oyster mushrooms oysters Poppy Tooker Poverty PPS radio Seattle Slow Food SNAP social capital social media St. Joseph's Day sustainability TA Poll #1 tokens Toronto United States USDA Vermont Vermont food Wallace Center Wolnik research Wolnik webinars
+Tags2012 farm bill alternative food systems Anthony Flaccavento Australia BALLE book reviews CCFM Chicago Covington Crescent City Farmers Market Detroit Economic evaluation reports Environmental Working Group farm bill farmers Farmers market Farmers Market Coalition farmers markets farming on small acreage FirstGiving fisheries FMC FMNP FMPP food security food systems food system work Greenmarket Gulf Coast healthy food Isaac JAFSCD La Via Campesina local food local food systems Los Angeles Louisiana markets Mississippi MobileMarket app movies New Orleans New Orleans Jazz and Heritage Festival New York City New York Times NOFA-VT North Carolina NSAC NYT Ohio Oregon organic food oyster mushrooms oysters Poppy Tooker Poverty PPS radio Seattle Slow Food SNAP social capital social media St. Joseph's Day sustainability TA Poll #1 Toronto United States urban agriculture USDA Vermont Vermont food Wallace Center Wolnik research Wolnik webinars